MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 ## What if my mapping is case sensitive?

-OK, so this solution depends on the fact that if your mapping is case insensitive, all input gets dropped to lower case before mapping starts, so distinctions of case in the input were not meaningful.
-This allowed us to use upper case characters as that temporary intermediate representation that could not be matched as the input of other rules.
+OK, so this solution depends on the fact that if your mapping is case insensitive, all input gets dropped to lower case before mapping starts, so distinctions of case in the input are not meaningful.
+This allows us to use upper case characters as that temporary intermediate representation that could not be matched as the input of other rules.

 If your mapping has to be case sensitive, then you cannot use this solution.
 Instead, you would have to carefully choose your own temporary representation to block feeding via your rule design, while still being able to place that temporary representation in the context of other rules.
 But make sure you use characters that cannot be valid input in the language you're working with!